frontenddogma/web-development-glossary/manuscript/i.md

 Interactive content
 : Content that is specifically intended for user interaction.&nbsp;§

+Interface
+: A shared boundary across which two or more separate components of a computer system exchange information.
+The exchange can be between software, computer hardware, peripheral devices, humans, and combinations of these.
+Some computer hardware devices, such as a touchscreen, can both send and receive data through the interface, while others such as a mouse or microphone may only provide an interface to send data to a given system.&nbsp;[†](#w-interface)
+: → Graphical User Interface
+: → User Interface

 Interleaved posting
 : A posting style in which the different parts of the reply follow the relevant parts of the original post.&nbsp;[†](#w-posting-style)